- Residency - University of Michigan Hospitals & Health Centers (2001-2007), Plastic Surgery

 He is recognized internationally for his expertise on the hand and wrist, and he has spoken frequently at medical conferences all over the world.
 He is a member of the American Society for Surgery of the Hand and the American Association for Hand Surgery.

-In 2018, Dr. Sammer was included in D Magazine's Best Doctors list, and was named a Super Doctor by Texas Monthly.
+Dr. Sammer has been included in D Magazine's Best Doctors list, and was named a Super Doctor by Texas Monthly.

 Meet Dr. Sammer